axelarnetwork/axelar-contract-deployments/stellar/docs/link-token.md

 ## Link Token Flow

-- Source Chain: Stellar → Destination Chain: EVM

 ```
-1. User controls Token A (Stellar) and Token B (EVM)
+1. User has access to Token A (Source Chain) and Token B (Destination Chain)
-2. User → ITS Stellar: registerTokenMetadata(Token A)
+2. User → ITS Source Chain: registerTokenMetadata(Token A)
-3. User → ITS EVM: registerTokenMetadata(Token B)
+3. User → ITS Destination Chain: registerTokenMetadata(Token B)
-4. User → ITS Stellar: registerCustomToken() → Deploys Token Manager A
+4. User → ITS Source Chain: registerCustomToken() → Deploys Token Manager A on Source Chain
-5. User → Verify token metadata is registered on ITS Hub
-6. User → ITS Stellar: linkToken() → Deploys Token Manager B on destination chain
+5. User → ITS Source Chain: linkToken() → Deploys Token Manager B on Destination Chain
-7. User → Transfer or add mintership to the Token Manager (MINT_BURN and MINT_BURN_FROM type only)
+6. User → Transfer or add mintership to the Token Managers (MINT_BURN and MINT_BURN_FROM type only)
-8. Token linking complete - InterchainTransfer enabled
+7. Token linking complete - InterchainTransfer enabled
 ```

 ## Prerequisites